Artist: Jeff Lane

-Just Another Night comprises of Mychals, Jeff Lane, Benny Wilson and Quentin Horton.
+Just Another Night comprises Mychals, Jeff Lane, Benny Wilson, and Quentin Horton.
 Veteran musicians all, each man highlights a distinct style.
 For instance, Mychals brands as Appalachian mountain soul.

 Horton, who played guitar in Hundred Acres as well as for Annie Robinette, leans country.
 Wilson, long known as a dynamic stage performer, embraces heartland rock.